The Importance of 'For Sale' Signs in the Yard

-- Buyer benefit such as a home warranty
+- Buyer benefits, such as a home warranty

 Here are examples of a sign rider, which may hang by hooks below the sign panel:

-- Home feature such as number of bedrooms / pool / horse property
+- Home features, such as the number of bedrooms

 - QR codes

-- It seems less intrusive to place the For Sale Sign near the sidewalk or street than close to the home.
+- It seems less intrusive to place the "for sale" sign near the sidewalk or street rather than close to the home.

 - If the home is located on a corner, consider installing a sign on each street to catch traffic from both directions.

 Sometimes problems crop up when the listing expires with one agent and the seller signs a listing agreement with a new agent.
-It's possible that the first agent may be reluctant or slow to remove that agent's For Sale Sign.
-A delay could mean more sign calls for that agent who was just fired.
+It's possible that the first agent may be reluctant or slow to remove his sign.
+A delay could mean more calls for the agent who was just fired.

-I'm not suggesting that you yank the sign out of the yard yourself, but if calling the brokerage leads to a dead end, you might have to do it.
+We're not suggesting that you yank the sign out of the yard yourself.
+But if calling the brokerage leads to a dead end, you might have to do it.
 The absolutely last thing that you want to happen is for a buyer to call your former listing agent.